WulfHouse/Quarry/docs/specification/17-conclusion.md

   Every error becomes a teaching moment.
 The compiler doesn't just reject code - it explains what happened, why it's a problem, and how to fix it.
 Ownership errors include timeline visualizations.
-Every error code has detailed explanations accessible via pyritec --explain.
+Every error code has detailed explanations accessible via forge --explain.
 Internationalized error messages in 10+ languages make systems programming accessible globally, removing the language barrier that prevents 60% of developers from fully grasping complex concepts like ownership.